samanfrm/ModEx/README.md

 query_id=[26574,4609]
 ```

-Next, we need to set the binding port to [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/):
+Next, we need to set the binding port to [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) as the parser:

 ```python
 parser_port="8000"